1. The present case is identical to one charted before.

 3. The present case is unlike anything ever charted before.

 Up to this point, one might think that Praxis simply copies the entire text from a past patient note and presents it during the actual encounter.
 In fact, what the Concept Processor actually does is quite different.
-It encapsulates words, phrases, and even entire paragraphs for a particular user into concepts that may then be reused with other patients.
+It encapsulates words, phrases, and even entire paragraphs for a particular user into concepts that may then be reused with other patients via an AI neural network.

 PRAXIS Recalls Concepts, not Diagnoses.

-Additionally, the Concept Processor takes into account that the same physician does not describe or treat a diagnosis in a single way.
-In fact, one may handle the same diagnosis in many ways, depending on both medical and non-medical factors (such as the patient's insurance policy, ability to pay, social situation, and many other factors determined by the practitioner's own personal style).
-However, there is always a method to the provider's madness.
-If a different patient were to present with the same clinical and non-clinical conditions, that same practitioner would handle that new case in the same way.
-The Concept Processor, then, captures the doctor's personal approach for handling a case in a certain way and then instantly links all the other charting elements accordingly.
+The Concept Processor takes into account that the same physician does not describe or treat the same diagnosis in a single templated way.
+In fact, one may handle the same diagnosis in many different ways, depending not only on clinical but also non-clinical conditions (such as the patient's insurance, ability to pay, social situation, and other factors determined by the practitioner's unique approach).
+Thus, if a different patient were to present with the same clinical and non-clinical conditions, that same practitioner would handle and chart that new case in the same way.
+The Concept Processor simply captures the doctor's personal approach for handling cases and then instantly links all the charting elements accordingly.

 The Learning Curve

 The greatest surprise to most of our clients is the speed at which a Concept Processor becomes useful.
-To understand why, you must first appreciate how we learn to express ourselves.
+To understand why, you must first appreciate how we think medicine.

-While the Oxford English Dictionary defines more than 400,000 words, most of us use less than 1500 of them.
-Yet no two of us use the same set of words!
-Over time, each of us develops our own set of words that we rely upon for generating our unique discourse.
+While the Oxford English Dictionary defines more than 400,000 words, most of college graduates are found to use less than 1500 words.
+Of course, not two of us use the same set of words!

-With the Concept Processor, this naturally ocurring process is simply transferred to the computer.
-And, the bell-shaped curve effect guarantees that this learning is geometrical, growing faster and faster the more you use Praxis.
-Within a few hours of practice, Praxis is ready to be useful in your clinic.
+With the Concept Processor, this secondary automatic process is transferred to the computer.
+The bell-shaped curve effect ensures that AI learning grows geometrically, accelerating the more you use Praxis.
+After just a few hours of practice with imaginary patients, Praxis is ready to support your work in the clinic.
+And from there, everything takes off.

 Once in the clinic, the physician starts by entering the simplest cases, then the more complicated ones, and finally the rest.
 The process is that simple.